Accessibility statement

 PDFs and other documents

 Embedded videos hosted on YouTube, Vimeo and other media players include non-accessible elements that are native to the video platform.
-For example this means buttons to play videos are not descriptive enough for screen reader users as the context of the video is not clear.
-This fails WCAG 2.4.6 AA (Headings and Labels).
+This means buttons to play videos are not descriptive enough for screen reader users as the context of the video is not clear.
+This fails WCAG 2.2 2.4.6 AA (Headings and Labels).

 What we’re doing to improve accessibility